 Yatai’s come alive at night time

-- Night time festivities at the fall harvest are in full blast and everyone is out walking all the food venues to try all the local specialties.
+- Night time festivities at the fall harvest are in full blast and everyone is out walking all the food venues to try all the local specialties or even some weird Japanese food for sale.
 It’s very colorful and festive with delicious foods and wonderful aromas wafting all along the riverfront areas. young and old are out enjoying the evening and visiting with friends that they see on a regular basis, it’s very nice to witness this type of Japanese comraderie and enjoying each other’s company.

-- Night time with all all the vendor stalls
+Night time checking out the vendor stalls selling Japanese street food

 Night time food cravings and everyone from school children, families to seniors love to stroll down the river front and sample some of the regional specialties of the area.
 The yatai stalls are a visual delight in their colorful stalls and delicious looking food.